mweiczorek/socket-wrench/README.md

-# SocketWrench
+# SockExchange

 ## Simple TCP Client/Server for NodeJS

-**SocketWrench** is a simple, lightweight abstraction layer around NodeJS sockets to setup quick TCP communication channels among the NodeJS microservices in your stack.
+**SockExchange** is a simple, lightweight abstraction layer around NodeJS sockets to setup quick TCP communication channels among the NodeJS microservices in your stack.

 # Install
 You know what to do...

-    npm install socket-wrench --save
+    npm install sockexchange --save
-    yarn add socket-wrench
+    yarn add sockexchange

 # Usage

     import { Client, Server } from "socket-wrench"

-There are two facets to **SocketWrench**, the **Server** and the **Client**.
+There are two facets to this package: **Server** and **Client**.

 ## Server